 A personality test measures the characteristics an individual exhibits in the way they behave.
 As the name suggests, personality and culture fit tests are meant to explore the candidate's personality traits and ensure fit within the company culture.

 The definition holds especially true in a business environment where using personality tests can shine light on the way candidates behave as well as uncover their psychological traits.
 This can mean the difference between hiring someone who thrives at your workplace and someone who finds struggles to keep up.

-- 16 Types, a test giving insight in the candidate’s source of energy, the way they process information, how they make decisions, and the kind of lifestyle they prefer.
+An example of a personality test is the 16 Types test.
+This test gives insight into the candidate’s source of energy, the way they process information, how they make decisions, and the kind of lifestyle they prefer.

 The end goal is to generate a trait profile of your candidate by asking questions that are based on various personality dimensions.
 Adding this test to your pre-employment assessment will help you better understand your candidate’s potential for job performance and satisfaction within certain aspects of your open role.